flexaihq/flexbench/README.md

 **External Server Option:**

-- Use `--vllm-server` to connect to your existing vLLM server
+- Use `--vllm-server` to connect to an existing vLLM server
 - Bypasses vLLM container creation for maximum flexibility

 ## Inference Scenarios